 It is a false rumor that perhaps was started by someone who does not want us to finish our work and is resistant to reform and change, Barry said.

 Barry did not offer his opinion about how Denise and Joe Gibbs have managed SCAP, but he stressed how impressed he is with the dedication of the agencys non-management employees.

 We have gone to great pains to protect employee identities (in our report), said Barry, noting how employees are scared about revealing what has been happening at the nonprofit.
 We want people to know the risk they took in talking to us was not wasted.

 Barry said he and Shanks want to work with SCAPs staff to implement policies and procedures, including an ethical code of conduct.

 DAttilio said some changes already are under way, including notifying anybody associated with SCAP such as employees and their family members that they must move out of SCAP housing within 90 days.
 He said tenants with such conflicts of interest were found in eight SCAP homes.

 DAttilio, who joined the SCAP board in June, said SCAP is working to follow human resource guidelines in making personnel changes.

 You are going to see some very concrete changes in the next four weeks, DAttilio promised.
+He also announced:

 &%149; Carlos Villapudua, a commercial lending officer for Bank of the West, has been appointed to SCAPs board of directors.
 The other board members are DAttilio, Roger Stirlen, Tom Drury, Daniel Malakauskas and Patrick Pokorny.